-The Adult Congenital Heart Disease Clinic is one of the first of its kind in the country, formed in 1990.
+The Adult Congenital Heart Disease Program is one of the first accredited fully comprehensive ACHD programs in the United States.

 A Midwest leader in treating arrhythmias in children, we offer world-class care in diagnosing and treating complex cardiac symptoms such as palpitations, fast and irregular heartbeats, syncope (fainting) and pre-syncope, and exercise intolerance.